 Overheating can occur if operated with the valves in the suction or discharge lines closed.
 Operating against closed valves could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
 If overheating occurs, stop the pump and allow it to cool before servicing it.
 Refill the pump casing with cool liquid.

-Allow an over-heated pump to completely cool before servicing.
-Do not remove plates, covers, gauges, or fittings from an over-heated pump.
-Liquid within the pump can reach boiling temperatures, and vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
-After the pumpcompletely cools, drain the liquid from the pump by removing the casing drain plug.
-Use caution when removing the plug to prevent injury to personnel from hot liquid.
+Do not remove plates, covers, gauges, pipe plugs, or fittings from an over-heated pump.
+Vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
+Allow the pump to cool before servicing.